List of Weapons

 These types of weapons are built in such a manner that they can inflict damage at a distance, by a means of launch some form of projectile at a target.
 Bows are the most commonly used means for this, but there are other types of weapons that can perform this task.

 Design Effect.
 A weapon that can be used to make a ranged attack has its range shown in parentheses after the range property.
 The range displays two numbers.
 The first is the weapon's normal range in feet, and the second indicates the weapon's maximum range.
 When attacking a target beyond the normal range, you have disadvantage on the attack roll.
 Any attack against a target beyond the weapon's maximum range automatically misses.
-Unless specified otherwise, all weapons are operated with two hands, either to hold them or need the other hand to reload the ranged weapon.- Ranged attacks are made at disadvantage when there is a hostile creature within 5 feet of you.
+Unless specified otherwise, all weapons are operated with two hands, either to hold them or to need the other hand to reload the ranged weapon.- Ranged attacks are made at disadvantage when there is a hostile creature within 5 feet of you.

 Tables of Existing Weapons